lnalborczyk/meeg_decoding/README.md

 Clone this repository with `git clone https://github.com/lnalborczyk/meg_decoding_tools` and install using `python setup.py install` or `python setup.py develop` (creating symlinks to the source directory instead of installing locally).

-Or install directly from Github with `pip install git+https://github.com/lnalborczyk/meg_decoding_tools.git``.
+Or install directly from Github with `pip install git+https://github.com/lnalborczyk/meg_decoding_tools.git`.

 -->

-Clone this repository with `git clone https://github.com/lnalborczyk/meg_decoding_tools` and install using `pip install .`.
+Clone this repository with `git clone https://github.com/lnalborczyk/meg_decoding_tools` and install using `python -m pip install .`.

 # Usage